African refugees relieved by UK court decision to block Rwanda asylum deal

 Calais, France – On Wednesday, the Supreme Court of the United Kingdom unanimously ruled that the government’s plan to send more than 24,000 refugees to Rwanda in a controversial 140 million pounds ($174m) deal is unlawful.

-In blocking the deal, the apex court upheld rulings by lower courts over the last year that asylum claimants sent there were also at risk of being returned to their home countries, an international law principle known as refoulement.
+In blocking the deal, the apex court upheld a ruling by lower court over the last year that asylum claimants sent there were also at risk of being returned to their home countries, contrary to an international law principle known as non-refoulement.

 Keep readinglist of 4 items